nim-works/phy/README.md

 The above will:
 - compile `koch`, the build command
 - place that within the local `bin/` directory
-- finally, it'll build all programs in this repository
+- finally, it'll build all programs in this repository and place their executables in the local `bin/` directory